rishi-anand/terraform-provider-k8s/README.md

 }
 ```

-The k8s Terraform provider introduces a single Terraform resource, a `k8s_manifest`.
-The resource contains a `content` field, which contains a raw manifest.
+The `k8s` Terraform provider introduces a single Terraform resource, a `k8s_manifest`.
+The resource contains a `content` field, which contains a raw manifest in JSON or YAML format.

 ```hcl
 variable "replicas" {